Red Hill Rocks

 River Bain in winter from Colley Hill looking towards Market Stainton.

-This is all very similar to the heart of Tennyson Country of Lower Lymndale.
-Here too a clustering of small villages on a sandstone plateau are overlooked by higher ridges with the valley bottom occupied by a meandering River Lymn.
-Although the geology is basically the same in both valley and dale, during the last glacial maximum Lymndale succumbed to a period of inundation of meltwater from the north, via Upper Lymndale, whose erosive power scoured out a trench along Lower Lymndale which today is where a much smaller and sedately meandering River Lymn now flows.
+The Lower Lymn Dale and the Bain Valley though are still very similar in many respects.
+Both have a clustering of small villages on a sandstone plateau overlooked by higher ridges with a clay valley bottom occupied by a meandering river.
+Although the geology is basically the same in both Valley and Dale, during the last glacial maximum Lower Lymndale succumbed to a period of inundation of meltwater from the north, via Upper Lymndale, whose erosive power scoured out a trench along Lower Lymndale which today is where a much smaller and sedately meandering River Lymn now flows.
 This short but rapid period of erosion also affected the river’s tributaries causing them to cut down through the thin sandstone plateau to create many narrow steep sided damp valleys now often occupied by carrs.
-For a more detailed description see Wet and Wild Carrs posts.
+For a more detailed description see Wet and Wild Carrs and the Geological Profiles of Snipe Dales and Lymndale posts.

-What becomes apparent after close examination is that north of Red Hill the Bain valley quickly becomes more constricted while to the south the valley is wider and overlooked by isolated hills.
+What becomes apparent is that north of Red Hill the Bain Valley quickly becomes more constricted while to the south the valley is wider and overlooked by isolated hills.
 The reason for this lies in a band of sediment laid down during the early Cretaceous called the Tealby Formations.
 To the north of Red Hill this strata contains Tealby Limestone whereas to the south it is mostly made up of clay.
 Just this difference makes the Tealby Formations south of Red Hill more easily prone to erosion, forming lower ground overlooked by harder bands of rock of the late Cretaceous.
 While to the north the limestone in the Tealby Formations is enough to produce spurs that project from the main scarp slope and overlook Donington on Bain.
 This effect becomes most pronounced further north between Hainton and Sixhills where these spurs of Tealby Limestone are major features in the landscape.
-Most apparent though is how Willingham Hill descending the western edge of the Wolds does so in two steps.
+This is most apparent where Willingham Hill descends the western edge of the Wolds in two steps.
 The first down to Spring Bank Farm and the second down to North Willingham with the relatively level ground in between formed by a band of more resistant Tealby Limestone.

 Red Hill exposure of white and red chalk with Carstone immediately below.